 Nobody told me I would play Jenga in a bar, look at boobs, play some sort of tribal drum, get a henna tattoo, see a whale literally fly out of the water, swim with a sea turtle, kayak with a dolphin and jump out of a plane all in one weekend.

 It was a cool but sunny afternoon.
-I’d bid my colleagues in the rainy Sydney office a “farewell suckers” and jetted up to Byron Bay.
+I’d bid rainy Sydney a “farewell suckers” and jetted up to Byron Bay.
 Cruising along the coast from Ballina airport to my home for the next couple of days I felt the Sydney hustle and bustle automatically lift off of my shoulders.

 I pondered all of life’s big questions.
 “Is henna spelt with one ‘n’ or two?”
 “Where does the word hippie come from?”
 “Is it a coincidence that bongo and bong are essentially the same word and Bob Marley liked both of them?”
 “I wonder what I’d look like with dreadlocks?”
 Already in the Byron frame of mind I checked into my hostel and pondered what to do for my first night.
 Take it easy I thought.
 Yeah, best take it easy.
 Pace myself.

-Two hours later I was embracing a giant wooden Jenga tower in Cheeky Monkey’s, protecting it from the pointy fingers of an Aussie local who obviously thinks it’s funny to ruin tourists’ Jenga games.
+Two hours later I was embracing a giant wooden Jenga tower, protecting it from the pointy fingers of an Aussie local who obviously thinks it’s funny to ruin tourists’ Jenga games.
 Yeah, pretty freaking funny.
 The only thing to help me get over my ruined tower-building episode was to drink a little more.
 “Just a little,” I said.
-Plus, the drinks looked so pretty in the UV lights.
-All glowy and purple-like.

 Somehow four hours later I was still there, screaming at a group of scantily clad girls in wet t-shirts to “GET ‘EM OUT”.
 I had discovered what the ‘By’in Byron meant obviously.
 Two am rocks around and I’m laying in bed ringing friends in the UK.
 They would be so thrilled to hear from a drunken me in the middle of their workday, I figure.